-14.4 - MOTIONS.
+RULE 14.4 - MOTIONS

-- (a) Penal Code Sections 995 and 1538.5 Motions: Except for good cause shown, a Motion to Set Aside the Indictment or Information must be noticed within ten (10) court days of the date of arraignment.
-Except for good cause shown, a Motion to Suppress Evidence must be noticed: 1) within ten (10) court days of the date of arraignment on the information in felony matters; 2) within ten (10) court days of the date of the first pre-trial hearing in a misdemeanor case where time is waived; 3) within ten (10) court days of the date of arraignment in a misdemeanor case where time is not waived.
-The notice of a motion brought under Penal Code section 1538.5 must describe with particularity the evidence sought to be suppressed and must be served with a memorandum of points and authorities. - (b) Discovery: All parties shall comply with Penal Code sections 1054-1054.9.
+- a) Penal Code Sections 995 and 1538.5 Motions: Except for good cause shown, a Motion to Set Aside the Indictment or Information must be noticed within ten (10) court days of the date of arraignment.
+Except for good cause shown, a Motion to Suppress Evidence must be noticed: 1) within ten (10) court days of the date of arraignment on the information; 2) within ten (10) court days of the date of the first pre-trial hearing in a misdemeanor case where time is waived.
+The notice of a motion brought under Penal Code section 1538.5 must describe with particularity the evidence sought to be suppressed and must be served with a memorandum of points and authorities. - b) Discovery: All parties shall comply with Penal Code sections 1054-1054.9.
 Motions for discovery shall be focused upon specific items which remain in dispute after presentation of informal requests "Boilerplate" discovery motions are disfavored.
 Counsel shall meet and confer before the hearing of any discovery motion in a good faith effort to resolve or narrow the disputes.
-Pursuant to Penal Code section 1054.7 discovery must be completed thirty (30) days before trial. - (1) Subpoenas Duces Tecum: All subpoenas duces tecum in criminal cases must comply with Penal Code section 1326 and Evidence Code section 1560, and when applicable Code of Civil Procedure section 1985.3, and must be returnable to the court.
+Pursuant to Penal Code section 1054.7 discovery must be completed thirty (30) days before trial.

+- c) Subpoenas Duces Tecum: All subpoenas duces tecum in criminal cases must comply with Penal Code section 1326 and Evidence Code section 1560, and when applicable Code of Civil Procedure section 1985.3, and must be returnable to the court.
 In the event materials that are the subject of a subpoena are received by a party, an attorney, or an attorney's agent or investigator directly from the subpoenaed party, the person receiving such materials must immediately lodge such materials with the clerk of the court.
-The materials must not be opened, reviewed, or copied by the recipient without a prior court order. - (c) Motion to be Released O/R or for Bail Modification: When a motion for release on own recognizance or bail modification has been made to the Court, and granted in whole or in part, or granted conditionally or with limiting terms, and a subsequent motion is made by the same party in the same case for a similar order upon materially changed circumstances, the subsequent motion shall be accompanied by a disclosure that: - (1) A prior motion has been made; - (2) When and to what Judge it was made; - (3) What the nature of the motion was;

-- (4) What order or decision was made thereon; and, - (5) What materially changed circumstances are claimed to be shown.
+The materials must not be opened, reviewed, or copied by the recipient without a prior court order. - d) Motion to be Released O/R or for Bail Modification: When a motion for release on own recognizance or bail modification has been made to the Court, and granted in whole or in part, or granted conditionally or with limiting terms, and a subsequent motion is made by the same party in the same case for a similar order upon materially changed circumstances, the subsequent motion shall be accompanied by a disclosure that: - i.
+A prior motion has been made; - ii.
+When and to what Judge it was made; - iii.
+What the nature of the motion was; - iv.
+What order or decision was made thereon; and, - v.
+What materially changed circumstances are claimed to be shown.

-Any order made on subsequent applications failing to comply with these requirements may be vacated or set aside on ex parte application or on the Court's own motion at any time
+Any order made on subsequent applications failing to comply with these requirements may be vacated or set aside on ex parte application or on the Court's own motion at any time.

-(d) Ex Parte Matters:
+e) Ex Parte Matters: